alexmiddeleer/DoctrineModule/docs/hydrator.md

 ##### Non-existing entity in the association

-If the association's entity does not exist, you just need to give the given object:
+If the associated entity does not exist yet, you can simply provide it:

 ```php
 use DoctrineModule\Stdlib\Hydrator\DoctrineObject as DoctrineHydrator;